AppliedLogicSystems/ALSProlog/docs/docs/guide/9-Freeze,-Exceptions,-Events,-Interrupts,-Signals.md

 Rather than f/2 running, $int/1 will run.
 When $int/1 returns, d/0 will run,
 which is what would have happened if f/2 had run and returned.
-If $int/1 decides to run f/2, all it has to do is call f/2. $int/1 can leave choice points on the stack, and also be cut, since it is exactly like any other procedure call.
+If $int/1 decides to run f/2, all it has to do is call f/2. $int/1 can leave choicepoints on the stack, and also be cut, since it is exactly like any other procedure call.
 Any cuts inside $int/1 will have no effects outside of the call.
 In other words, it is a fairly safe operation.
 Once the interrupt handler is called, the interrupt trigger should be